Jordan Royal Guard

-Jordan's Special Royal Guard Command is a part of the Jordanian Armed Forces, and is composed of two infantry combat brigades, one ceremonial bodyguard, one training center, and a Horse mounted unit.
+Jordan's Special Royal Guard Command is the royal guard component of the Jordanian Armed Forces, and is composed of two infantry combat brigades, one ceremonial bodyguard, one training center, and a Horse mounted unit.
 The combat Brigade‘s are divided into armored infantry and fire support battalions as well as a special Air defense battalion.
-The Royal Guard Brigade is one of the most elite units of the Jordanian army and is primarily responsible for the military protection and defense of the royal Hashemite dynasty.
+The Royal Guard Brigade is one of the most elite units of the Jordanian Army and is primarily responsible for the military protection and defense of the royal Hashemite dynasty.

 Organizational structure

 Hamza Ibn Abd Al-Muttalib (Sayed Al-Shuhada) Royal Guard Brigade

 The Royal Guard Brigade is based in Amman.
 Its members are largely recruited from the most loyal Bedouin tribes of the east bank of Jordan.
 It is not to be confused with the king's Circassian Bodyguard who, though part of the Special Royal Guard Command, are a separate unit primarily assigned to ceremonial duties within the interior of Jordan's various Royal palaces.